pkdone/practical-mongodb-aggregations-book/src/examples/intricate-examples/incremental-analytics.md

 ## Scenario

-A user wants to periodically generate a summary report to understand the state of their business, where this report draws from both the most recently captured business data plus all the existing order which have occurred over the last year, to spot trends.
-Additionally, even though the data-set will increase in size over time, the user does not want to have to wait an increasing amount of time, whenever they need the most up to date version of the report.
-If report generation time increases as the historic data-set size increases, this would gradually slow down the organisation's ability to make decisions based on business insight.
+A user wants to frequently generate a summary report to understand the state of their business, where the report draws from both the most recently captured business data plus all previous data which has been recorded over the last year.
+By having a frequently updated view of the last rolling year, the user is better equipped to spot business trends and respond to these accordingly.
+However, although the data-set will grow larger over time, the user does not want to have to wait an increasing amount of time for the analytics job to complete, whenever the most up to date version of the report is required.

-In this example, a retailer has a collection of all shop orders made since they began trading and new order records are continuously added to the collection, as they occur, throughout each day.
-To simulate this, 5 shop orders are captured on 01-Feb-2021 and at the end of the day an aggregation is run just to generate an order summary for that day (count of orders, total order value) with the output placed as a new summary record in a summary collection The next day 4 shop orders are captured on 02-Feb-2021 and again an aggregation is run at end of day for just that day's orders generating a day summary record in the summary collection.
-TODO: simulate retrospective order.
-TODO: instead of producing an output to return, writes to a collection instead.
+In this example, a retailer has a set of _shop orders_ collected over a number of years.
+New order records are continuously added to the collection throughout each trading day.
+To simulate the requirement in a much reduced and simplified way, in this example 5 shop orders are captured on 01-Feb-2021 and at the end of the day an aggregation is run to generate an order summary record for that day only.
+The order summary record created by the aggregation pipeline for the one day includes a count of orders for the day and the total order value for the day.
+The aggregation then places this record directly into a summary collection, which is different than 'normal' aggregations which would usually just return the aggregation's results to the client application.
+The next day, on 02-Feb-2021, 4 new shop orders are captured and again an aggregation is run at end of day for just that day's orders, generating a new day summary record into the summary collection.
+Additionally, the user is able to go back to a previous day, if some orders need to be retrospectively 'corrected' for that day, make those order changes and then reliably re-generate the results for that day.

 ## Sample Data Population

-Drop the old version of the database (if it exists) and then add 9 documents to the `orders` collection representing 5 orders on 01-Feb-2021 and 4 orders on 02-Feb-2021:
+Drop the old version of the database (if it exists) and then add 9 documents to the `orders` collection representing 5 orders for 01-Feb-2021 and 4 orders for 02-Feb-2021:

 ```javascript
 use book-incremental-analytics;